 In March 2016 the company filed suit in the Federal District Court of Nevada against Lifescan, Inc., Lifescan Scotland, Ltd. and Johnson & Johnson, citing infringement of two patents owned by the company.
-After an exchange of demand letters and posturing by the Defendants, including Defendant's Motion to Dismiss, the company at that time it is expects to amend its suit and name other "infringers" as well as adding additional counts to the suit.
+After an exchange of demand letters and posturing by the Defendants, including Defendant's Motion to Dismiss, the company prevailed in an important early determination by the trial judge.
+At a hearing in March 2017 the Federal judge denied Lifescan's Motion to Dismiss, granted the company's request to allege the Doctrine of Equivalents and set dates beginning in early April 2017 and ending in early November 2017 that could set the stage for a ruling.
+Sometime in June 2017 the company expects to amend its suit a second time and name other "infringers" as well as adding additional counts to the suit.
 Federal rules for patent infringement suits have changed, and these suits are now adjudicated over an 18-24 month period.
-In addition, there are five scheduled Mediations in front of a Federal Judge Magistrate pushing the process along.
+The trial judge's ruling in mid-March seems to foot with this schedule.
+In addition, if the schedule set by the judge does not end the litigation, there are five scheduled Mediations in front of a Federal Judge Magistrate pushing the process along.

-On May 20, 2016 the company settled all of Lifescan's patent infringement claims as well as the company's Anti-trust and false advertising counter-claims against Lifescan, Inc. and Johnson & Johnson.
-Neither side in these litigations was a winner, but the company did receive settlement monies and other compensation.
+On May 20, 2016 the company settled all of Lifescan's patent infringement claims as well as the company's Antitrust and false advertising counter-claims against Lifescan, Inc. and Johnson & Johnson.
+Neither side in these litigations was a clear winner.
+The company's products were artificially denied a market for almost 3 years, but on the other hand, the company did receive rare settlement monies and other compensation from Lifescan in a suit where Lifescan was the Plaintiff.
 The amount of the settlement monies received by the company was confidential, as is often the case when Plaintiffs dismiss or lose a complex case, but confidentiality aside, the entire settlement was structured as a license agreement whereby Lifescan, Inc. granted licenses to the company for its test strip patents in return for accommodations regarding the anti-trust and false advertising claims made by the company.
-The licenses to the Lifescan Inc. patents were of great value to the company in the overall settlement.
+The licenses to the Lifescan Inc. patents were of great value to the company in the overall settlement, as will be seen later in 2017.